Ever since Snow White and the Seven Dwarfs hit the silver screen, Walt Disney has fired our imaginations and our wanderlust for mythical lands.

-Head to southern Germany to lay eyes on the real-life version.
+In southern Germany you could lay eyes on the real-life version.
 Set on top of a hill, surrounded by snow-capped Bavarian peaks, is Neuschwanstein Castle.
 There is ongoing debate whether this is Cinderella’s castle or Sleeping Beauty’s, but the 19th-century original was built by King Ludwig.

 Like its Disney counterpart, King Ludwig’s fairytale fort has a white limestone façade, blue-topped turrets and towers, and a spectacular throne room.
 It is considered one of the jewels of Germany and is only a short trip from the sophisticated city of Munich.

 But Bavaria doesn’t just boast Neuschwanstein.
-In this land that bore the Brothers Grimm, you will find chocolate-box towns like Rothenburg, the pretty Linderhof Palace, and the soaring Alps.
-Get to know this incredible region of the world – just don’t touch any stray spindles!
+In this land that bore the Brothers Grimm, you'll find chocolate-box towns like Rothenburg, the pretty Linderhof Palace, and the soaring Alps.
+Just don’t touch any stray spindles!

 4. Beauty and the Beast – France

 “Little town, it’s a quiet village, every day, like the one before…”